escodebar/trainings/slides.md

 Notes:
 * The newest commits are displayed on top
 * Without the ``--oneline`` flag, each commit would use several lines
-* ``--abbrev-commit`` is standard for the git log command, it can be used with most commands
 * We have a branch (called ``master``) with three commmits.
 * This command is one of the reasons to choose short, meaningful commit titles